yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 ---
-title: "SOAP to REST"
+title: "Transformation Use Case: SOAP To REST"
-date: 2020-07-10
-menu:
-  main:
-    parent: "Transform Traffic"
-weight: 9
+Description: Explore the power of the effortless conversion process and data mapping of SOAP to REST payload with Tyk API Gateway"
+Tag: ["body transform", "Header transform", "Response transform", "Request transform", "SOAP" ]
 ---

 ## Introduction

 You can transform an existing SOAP service to a JSON REST service.
-This can be done from the Tyk Dashboard with no coding involved, and should take around 10 minutes to perform the transform.
+This can be done from the Tyk Dashboard with no coding involved and should take around 10 minutes to perform the transform.

 We also have a video which walks you through the SOAP to REST transform.